beet-software/dorm/docs/docs/apply/use-memory.md

-# Run the store with the memory engine
+# Run the store in-memory

-The memory engine is a pure Dart implementation of the dORM framework.
+The in-memory engine is a pure Dart implementation of the dORM framework.
 It stores records in the process, so it is useful for a local workflow, an example application, or tests that should not require a database server.